yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

     "./wirefix.png"
     >}}

-The cause of the problem boils down to the drivers of *a certain company* being unable to read shader attributes properly near a `demote` or `discard` instruction.
+The cause of the problem boils down to the drivers of *a certain vendor* not properly reading shader attributes near a `demote` or `discard` instruction.
 These instructions are used to mark [fragment shaders](https://www.khronos.org/opengl/wiki/Fragment_Shader) (a type of data that contains information used to colour pixels on an image) so that they are only used for subordinate calculations (e.g. derivatives), but not actually used to write into the colour buffers that will be rendered on the screen — as this is undefined behaviour that could lead to pretty rainbow-puke graphics.